mlvandijk/TIL/README.md

 This guarantess a unique project-name for your docker-compose.

+`docker build .` will build a docker image based on the Dockerfile in the current directory.

 **Note:** Don't try to load external links on CI server; use Docker [extra_hosts](https://docs.docker.com/compose/compose-file/#extra_hosts)